Last Updated on October 4, 2022 by admin

 25. Blend Your Own Wine

 After learning all about wine during your visit to Walla Walla, try blending your own!
 Northstar Winery offers wine blending experiences.
-You can read more information here.
+It’s the perfect souvenir after your trip to Walla Walla!

 Walla Walla with Kids